dmorse/pscf/doc/user-man/compile-cmake.rst

-Note that MacPorts (unlike homebrew) requires you to use "sudo" to execute installation with superuser/administrator privileges, and thus will ask for a password after each of the above commands.
+Note that MacPorts (unlike homebrew) requires you to use "sudo" to execute installation with superuser/administrator privileges, and so will ask for a password after each of the above commands.

 The gcc5 MacPorts package installs the gfortran Fortran 90 compiler executable at /opt/local/bin/gfortran-mp-5 .
 Versions compiled with